bbonev/eoip/README.md

 For this to work at least the running kernel's headers should be available.

-This build process will place the modules in /lib/modules/x.x.x.x/misc.
-Note that there will be two versions of gre.ko (the GRE demux).
+On Debian/Ubuntu systems this build process will place the newly built modules in `/lib/modules/x.x.x.x/misc`.
+Note that there will be two versions of `gre.ko` (the GRE demux).
-At least on 3.2.44 it is safe to replace the original version with the modified one it is backward compatible.
+At least on 3.2.x it is safe to replace the original version with the modified one because it is backwards compatible.

-For eoip protocol to operate properly at least the new version of GRE demux should be loaded first.
+The `eoip.ko` module cannot operate properly without the newly built version of GRE demux (`gre.ko`).
+If the original `gre.ko` is loaded then it should be removed and the newly built `gre.ko` loaded before loading `eoip.ko`.

 - To build the userland management utility `eoip`: